ahayneslog/SPIESoftwareEngineeringProject/README.md

 This is my submission to the take home assignment for the SPIE Software Engineering position.

+# How to Start up Service
+- Download zip and put it into a new solution in Visual Studio
+- Build the project
+	- If you run into issues building the project, it may be Roslyn related.
+To resolve this issue, go to "Package Manager Console" and type in the following command: `Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r`
+- To start the project, you may need to switch the "View" of the project if you run into issues with the Debugger not stating "IIS Express (browser of your choice)".
+You can switch the view of the project by going to "Solution Explorer" and look for the icon that has a folder and a console window.
+Click it and select "WebApplication.sln"

 ## Bug Fixes
 - On the home page, the search profiles text box doesn't line up with the magnifying glass.
 Change it so the bottom of the text box lines up with the magnifying glassimage
 	- **A fix has been implemented.**